- Ph.D., American Studies, New York University

 Violence Work: State Power and the Limits of Police (Durham: Duke University Press, August 2018).

-Uneven Encounters: Making Race and Nation in Brazil and the United States (Durham: Duke University Press, 2009).
+Uneven Encounters: Making Race and Nation in Brazil and the United States (Durham: Duke University Press, 2009; American Encounters/Global Interactions series, ed.
+Gilbert Joseph and Emily Rosenberg).
+Finalist Mention, Lora Romero Prize of the American Studies Association, 2010.

 "Objects of Police History," Journal of American History 102, no. 1 (June 2015): 152-161.